 Essential Tools You Need for Each Stage of Content Marketing

-A great tool to help you find popular content on your competitor's website is BuzzSumo.
+A great content tool to help you find popular high-quality content on your competitor's website is BuzzSumo.
 You simply enter the URL of your competitor and it will show you the most popular content on that website from the past year.

 This should give you some inspiration on what kind of content you need to create for your audience, as your competitors have proven it to be valuable to your target audience.

 From here, you should visit each of these pieces of content to learn more about how your competitors approached the topics.
 If you see room for improvement, or read comments from your target audience asking questions that are not answered in this piece of content, then improve that content by creating an entire content marketing strategy around the long-tail keyword that is missing.

 For example, you may notice that an article offers five pieces of advice for a specific topic.
 If you have more to offer, create an article with ten pieces of advice on that topic.

 Once you have published that piece of content, you come back to this tool and click the View Sharers button next to the content that inspired you.
 You will then have a list of people to reach out to that have already shown interest in your topic.
 You will either find people who are your potential customers, or people who will share your content with potential customers.

 Next is content planning.
 Whether it's just you or a team of content writers, editors, and managers, you need something to keep you organized.
 CoSchedule is an interactive editorial calendar that helps you plan out your content marketing from start to finish.

 In addition to assigning tasks and due dates from the first draft to when a piece of content goes live, this great tool also schedules the promotion of your content to your social channels and analyze the social reach of your content.